avisek123/hello-swift/README.md

 ## ✦ Vision

-As a developer exploring the Apple ecosystem, I created **Hello Swift** to:
+As a developer exploring the Apple ecosystem, I created **Swift Learning** to:
 - Master the SwiftUI framework from fundamentals to advanced concepts
 - Build a portfolio of well-structured, visually appealing iOS apps
 - Develop a strong foundation in app architecture (MVVM), animations, and native components